Slamy/Wiki_MiSTer/Configuration-Files.md

 ## MiSTer.ini

 The MiSTer.ini configuration file contains settings for the MiSTer.
-The file itself can be found here: [MiSTer.ini](https://github.com/MiSTer-devel/Main_MiSTer/blob/master/MiSTer.ini).
+A default copy of the file itself can be found here: [MiSTer.ini](https://github.com/MiSTer-devel/Main_MiSTer/blob/master/MiSTer.ini)

 ![picture](pictures/setup-config-files_mister-ini.png)